 Component Description Centralized Nymi Agent Required for iOS devices.
 Provides BLE management, manages operations and message routing.
 Facilitates communication between NEAs and the Nymi Band, and maintains knowledge of the Nymi Band presence and authenticated states.
-The Nymi Agent is installed in a central location on a single machine or a cluster of two or more machines that is accessible to all user terminals, for example on the server with NES application.
+Nymi Runtime component that you install in a central location on a single machine or a cluster of two or more machines that is accessible to all user terminals, for example on the server with the NES application.
+Provides BLE management, manages operations and message routing.
+Facilitates communication between NEAs and the Nymi Band, and maintains knowledge of the Nymi Band presence and authenticated states.
 To enable Nymi WebAPI communications between the Nymi Agent and the Nymi Bluetooth Endpoint, you must configure a nymi_agent.toml file.
 For web-based and native iOS NEAs that are accessed by an iOS device, the NEA defines the Nymi Agent host and communication port number.
-The Nymi SDK for WebSocket Developer's Guide provides more information.
+The Nymi SDK Developer Guide-Webapi(Windows) provides more information.